xchem/xchem-align/USER-GUIDE.md

 This tool reads the SoakDB file (found at `processing/database/soakDBDataFile.sqlite`), reads the files that are needed from the `mainTable` database table and copies those files to the output directory.
-From there they can be tared up and  copied to your local system.
+From there they can be tarred up and copied to your local system.

 Usage:
 ```commandline